College access & persistence support with strategic scholarships for students who need it most

-We focus on what our students need most: hands-on help applying to college, financial assistance, and a support system through college.
+Our services include online tools, college access services, targeted scholarships, and 1:1 student support all the way to college graduation.
+We focus on what our students need most: hands-on help applying to college, financial assistance that removes barriers to graduation, and a support system through college.
 With a unique, community-centered approach, our programs change the trajectory of our students lives by matching them with volunteers, resources, and a community that cares.

 Strategic In-Person College Advising

 Our Destination College program in San Francisco and our Kayne Destination College program in Los Angeles works hands-on with high school students who are the first in their family to attend college.
 Students are matched 1:1 with a College Coach and work together for a year throughout the college application process.
 Students can also visit our College Centers, which are open to the public and offer a variety of free services, including: college access workshops, individual financial aid counseling, test preparation, college visits, & more.

 In partnership with CollegePoint, ScholarMatch provides individualized college admission counseling virtually to low-income, high-achieving students nationwide.
 Students in this program will be matched with a trained volunteer College Coach for their senior year in high school and receive 1:1 support on everything from building their college list, to polishing their essays, to completing financial aid paperwork, to planning their travel to school.

 All students deserve a support system in college.
 Without it, low-income and first-gen college students drop out at five times the rate of their more advantaged peers.
 But it doesn’t have to be that way.
 We stand behind our students with transition support during freshman year all the way to career mentorship opportunities for upperclassmen.
 Students have a staff member college advisor offering support on all things college, as well as targeted financial support designed to remove all barriers to graduation.